khusanov-m/Web-Development/README.md

 # All websites are included in seperate folders

+## Notice that no one is allowed to use for commercial purpose included files
 There are used mainly HTML and CSS tools and basic things in JavaScript (Currently only in Result website) such as slider in the header

 Main file to see project in each folder is index.html